This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Key-value stores do not require you to define a schema ahead of time (sometimes referred to as schemaless, but this

-values, other than operations by primary key, functionality is typically limited.
-That is, you shouldn’t
+values, functionality is typically limited.
+You shouldn’t

-expect support for flexible queries, joins, foreign key constraints, ACID transactions, or many of the other powerful
+expect support for flexible queries, joins, foreign-key constraints, ACID transactions, or many of the other powerful

 features of a relational database.